 - 10% OFF: Promo "train10off" at Checkout

 Food poisoning peaks in the summer months when warmer temperatures cause foodborne germs to flourish.
-Follow these steps for a safe and enjoyable grilling season:
+Follow these steps to be food safe:

 When shopping, pick up meat, poultry, and seafood last, right before checkout.
 Separate them from other food in your shopping cart and grocery bags.
 To guard against cross-contamination, put packages of raw meat and poultry into individual plastic bags.